jolovillanueva47/goodreads-list-scraper/README.md

 As of 08/20/2021
-- Currently works on the first page of the list

-Roadmap:
-- Scrape all the pages of the list
+- Can now scrape list with multiple pages